ErykDarnowski/pre-selector/README.md

     - Figure out better solution for getting file extensions
       - Check if the script really gets all extensions
       - Count amount of each file?
-      - Blacklist certain directories (like `.expo cache`) / make the user do that manually? - ONLY CHECK FILES THAT AREN'T IN GITIGNORE!!!
+      - Blacklist certain directories (like `.expo cache`) / make the user do that manually? - ONLY GET FILES THAT AREN'T IN GITIGNORE!!!
       - Figure out edge cases
         - `run` / `artisan` (no ext) try getting from shebang?
         - `.env.testing` / `.add.spl` (combined ext)